top of page

 Search

 High above Dubai Marina, where the skyline dissolves into the Arabian Gulf, Tattu Dubai unfolds as a theatrical dining destination inside Ciel Tower, the forthcoming world’s tallest hotel.
-Designed by Studio WYZE, the restaurant blends contemporary Asian aesthetics with immersive hospitality design—an environment built as much for atmosphere as for architecture.
+Designed by Studio WYZE, the restaurant blends contemporary Asian aesthetics with immersive hospitality design.
+This environment is built for atmosphere as much as for architecture.

 A Restaurant in the World’s Tallest Hotel